The Courage of Sarah Noble: The story

 Sarah accompanies her father in his journey to set up their farm in a newly purchased plot in New Milford.
 Once they arrive, Sarah and her father begin scouting the land he has bought.
 They are approached by the people who lived there, the Schaghticoke.
 Sarah is frightened because of rumors she has heard from children about the "Indians" they would encounter, but finds that the Schaghticoke are friendly to her and her father.
 Sarah and her father befriend one of the local Indian families, who take care of her when her father is forced to return alone to their old home to retrieve the rest of their family.

 History

 Alice Dalgliesh begins the book with an author's note.
-In the note, she explicitly states that this is a "true story" and makes a reference to "records" of events.
-There is still much research that needs to be completed to verify the "facts" presented in this book.
-As it stands, the New Milford Historical Society holds the majority of the resources for this research.
-Currently, there is research under way to study the sources that have made this book a mainstay in the education system.
+In the note, she states that this story is true and she makes reference to records of the events.
+The New Milford Historical Society holds the majority of the resources for this research.

-Controversy

-The Courage of Sarah Noble was published in 1954.
-Today there is controversy about the treatment of the Native Americans in this book.
-Some people feel that because the story is so widely used in school curriculum, the criticisms are ignored.
-The controversy surrounding the story was also linked to some dissatisfaction about a statue erected for Sarah Noble.

 Reception

 The New York Times Book Review said of The Courage of Sarah Noble "This story is one to be long remembered for its beautiful simplicity and dignity."
 The American lists it among their best books for 1954 for juveniles to read.
 Reviewer Anita Silvey appreciates Sarah's character when she calls her "a protagonist strong enough to accompany her father into the wilderness to build a new cabin for their family and to remain there alone when Father goes back for the rest of the family."

-Despite this praise, the book has been criticized.
-The review from Oyate is much more detailed in its analysis of content, citing that "The Courage of Sarah Noble was published in 1954, and it is very much a product of its time—a time that has come and gone."